InterDigitalInc/CompressAI/Readme.md

 # CompressAI

+CompressAI (_compress-ay_) is a PyTorch library and evaluation platform for end-to-end compression research.

-CompressAI (_compress-ay_) is built on top of PyTorch and provides:
+CompressAI is built on top of PyTorch and provides:

 * custom operations, layers and models for deep learning based data compression
 * a partial port of the official [TensorFlow compression